jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 **Fault tolerance**: capability used to enhance availability.
 In the event of an attack (e.g. DoS), or system failure, fault tolerance helps keep a system up and running

-[3.5](#3.5) Assess and mitigate the vulnerabilities of security architectures, designs and solution elements
+[3.5](#3.5) Assess and mitigate the vulnerabilities of security architectures, designs, and solution elements

 This objective relates to identifying vulnerabilities and corresponding mitigating contols and solutions.
 The key is understanding the types of vulnerabilities commonly present in different environments, and their mitigation options